-PNH is an acquired defect in the myeloid stem cells with a mutation in the PIG-A gene located in the stem cells of bone marrows.
-With a PIG mutation affected red blood cells are known as “PNH RBCs“.
-The PNH RBCs lack the shield of proteins that protect normal red blood cells from the complement system.
-This is all due to deficiency in glycosylphosphatidylinositol (GPI).
-GPI are linked proteins on RBCs, neutrophils and platelets.
-If absent it renders cells susceptible to destruction.
+PNH is an acquired defect in the myeloid stem cells with a mutation in the PIG-A gene that is located in the stem cells of the bone marrow.
+With a PIG mutation, affected red blood cells are known as “PNH RBCs.”
+The PNH RBCs lack the shield of proteins that protect healthy red blood cells from the complement system because of a deficiency in glycosylphosphatidylinositol (GPI).
+GPI has linked proteins on RBCs, neutrophils, and platelets.
+If absent, cells are susceptible to destruction.

 The predisposing factor in anyone with PNH is the inability to synthesize GPI.
-GPI is located on the X chromosome, rendering only one mutation necessary to eliminate the expression of GPI linked proteins.
-One essential GPI membrane linked protein is decay accelerating factor (DAF).
-This protein interacts with complement proteins to neutralize the compliment attached to RBCs, neutrophils and platelets.
-In the absence of this protein, RBCs are susceptible to complement-mediated intravascular hemolysis.
-The destruction of RBC membranes by the complement releases hemoglobin into the bloodstream and circulation.
+GPI is located on the X chromosome, rendering only one mutation necessary to eliminate GPI-linked protein expression.
+One essential GPI-membrane-linked protein is a decay-accelerating factor (DAF); this protein interacts with complement proteins to neutralize the complement attached to RBCs, neutrophils, and platelets.
+Without this protein, RBCs are susceptible to complement-mediated intravascular hemolysis.
+The destruction of RBC membranes by complement releases hemoglobin into the bloodstream and circulation.

-The body has a certain threshold in which it can degrade plasma hemoglobin, however once levels are reached, any extra leads to increased heme in the urine and plasma.
-This sequelae leads to further pathologies as increased hemoglobin levels deplete nitric oxide levels in circulation.
-Nitric oxide is needed for vasodilation, smooth muscle relaxation and vascular homeostasis.
-Decreased levels of nitric oxide leads to vasoconstriction, smooth muscle contractions and spasms.
+The body has a certain threshold in which it can degrade plasma hemoglobin.
+However, once levels are reached, any extra hemoglobin leads to increased heme in the urine and plasma.
+This sequela leads to further pathologies as increased hemoglobin levels deplete nitric oxide levels in circulation.
+Nitric oxide is needed for vasodilation, smooth muscle relaxation, and vascular homeostasis.
+Decreased nitric oxide levels lead to vasoconstriction, smooth muscle contractions, and spasms.

-When it comes to mortality and morbidity, PNH unfortunately has higher incidences, almost 50%.
-This is due to pathophysiology of thrombosis secondary to PNH.
-Hemolysis increase the number of thrombotic events which when logged in multiple organs increases organ failure and insufficiency.
-Thrombotic events is also due to hypercoagulable states induced by free hemoglobin in the bloodstream.
+PNH has a mortality rate of about 50% due to the pathophysiology of thrombosis, secondary to PNH.
+Hemolysis increases the number of thrombotic events, which, when logged in multiple organs, increase organ failure and insufficiency.
+Thrombotic events are also due to hypercoagulable states induced by free hemoglobin in the bloodstream.

-Paroxysmal nocturnal hemoglobinuria is named due to episodic (paroxysmal) hemolysis occuring usually at night due to acidotic activation.
-It is believed mild respiratory acidosis develops with shallow breathing during sleep.
-This activates the complement mechanism leading to RBC, WBC and platelet lysis.
+Paroxysmal nocturnal hemoglobinuria is named for its episodic (paroxysmal) hemolysis that usually occurs at night due to acidotic activation.
+Mild respiratory acidosis appears to develop with shallow breathing during sleep.
+This activates the complement mechanism, leading to RBC, WBC, and platelet lysis.
 This lysis leads to hemoglobinemia and hemoglobinuria in the morning.

 Signs of paroxysmal nocturnal hemoglobinuria

-Associated with a plethora of clinical findings, PNH is usually symptomatic, with a small percentage being asymptomatic.
-The first classic sign of PNH is hemolysis due to red blood cells lysis.
-This leads to symptoms of fatigue, jaundice and hematuria.
+PNH is usually symptomatic; only a small percentage of cases are asymptomatic.
+The first classic sign of PNH is hemolysis due to red blood cell lysis.
+This leads to symptoms like fatigue, jaundice, and hematuria.

 Additionally, lysis leads to depletion of nitric oxide levels.
-Symptoms of decreased nitric oxide leads to smooth muscle dystonia, abdominal pain, cramping and finally erectile dysfunction.
-Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature leading to spasms and pain.
-Lack of nitric oxide also leads to decrease vascular dilation in genital tissue, specifically the corpora cavernosa leading to erectile dysfunction.
+Symptoms of decreased nitric oxide lead to smooth muscle dystonia, abdominal pain, cramping, and finally, erectile dysfunction.
+Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature, which causes spasms and pain.
+Lack of nitric oxide also leads to decreased vascular dilation in genital tissue, specifically the corpora cavernosa, leading to erectile dysfunction.

-The most detrimental complication with PNH is thrombosis.
-It is the primary cause of death in these afflicted patients, occurring in over 40% of individuals.
-Thrombi may lodge in the venous or arterial system such as hepatic, portal or cerebral veins causing cirrhosis, splenic congestion and cerebral strokes respectively.
+The most detrimental complication of PNH is thrombosis.
+It is the primary cause of death in over 40% of afflicted patients.
+Thrombi may lodge in the venous or arterial system, such as the hepatic, portal, or cerebral veins, causing cirrhosis, splenic congestion, and cerebral strokes, respectively.
 Symptoms may be insidious as clots aren’t found immediately.
-Skin necrosis, vein thrombosis and pulmonary embolisms to name a few.
-Some clots are found incidentally and unfortunately many go undetected leading to increased mortality.
+Skin necrosis, vein thrombosis, and pulmonary embolisms are some of the most frequent symptoms.
+Some clots are found incidentally, and many remain undetected, leading to increased mortality.

-Iron deficiency from blood loss leads to anemic like signs and symptoms i.e., fatigue, pallor (Image 2). dyspnea, headaches, tachycardia.
-Patients with aplastic anemia (a disorder where the body halts production of new red blood cells due to bone marrow damage), studies show, are more prone to develop PNH.
+Iron deficiency from blood loss leads to anemic like signs and symptoms, such as fatigue, pallor (Image 2), dyspnea, headaches, and tachycardia.
+Studies indicate patients with aplastic anemia (a disorder where the body halts production of new red blood cells due to bone marrow damage) are more susceptible to PNH.